 Northland has a dense network of rivers and streams.
-None of them are considered major on a national scale.
+None of them is considered major on a national scale.
 Northland's narrow land mass means most of our rivers are relatively short with small catchments.
-Most of the major rivers have their outlets into harbours, with only a few discharging directly on to the coast.
+Most of the major rivers have their outlets into harbours, with only a few discharging directly to the coast.
 The Northern Wairoa River is Northland's largest river, draining a catchment area of 3650 square kilometres, or 29 percent of Northland's land area.

 Rivers are channels for floodwaters, a function that is much needed with Northland's relatively high rainfall.

 Rivers are ever changing because erosion is in progress all the time.
 Water action gradually breaks down rocks into smaller pieces and these are eventually carried downstream.
 The tiniest pieces become fine sediment which is washed out to sea - only for wave action in the ocean to deposit them back on land again as sand.
-The new material deposited protects the coastline from eroding through wave action.
+The newly deposited material protects the coastline from eroding through wave action.

 While this type of erosion is a natural process, human activities can change that.
 Water needs to have natural channels to dispose of floodwater.
 If buildings are put on natural floodplains, there can be problems with flooding.
 Drainage and irrigation activities can change natural river characteristics.